Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!

 It has just the right amount of sweetness and it’s naturally sweetened with honey.
 That’s right, just honey!
 You won’t find any cane sugar in this frosting because there’s no need for it!

-Sure, honey is still a “natural sugar” but it’s not even close to refined powdered sugar that usually makes frosting insanely too sweet.
-For most people, it’s much easier for the body to recognize and won’t leave you feeling all jittery like sugar does.
+Sure, honey is still a "natural sugar", but it's not even close to refined powdered sugar that usually makes frosting insanely too sweet.
+For most people, honey is much easier for the body to recognize and won't leave you feeling all jittery like sugar does.
 Sugar rush + sugar crash = no good.

 You might be thinking how can frosting be nourishing?
 Well, it can be when you ditch the powdered sugar and load it up with a nutrient-dense, healthy fat.
 In this case, I’m talking about grass-fed BUTTER.

 Grass-fed BUTTER, yes indeed!
-The 80’s fat-free and low-fat non-sense that I learned as a kid that and grew up with has been proven to be wrong.
-We got force-fed a lot of ridiculous dietary and nutritional information that was just plain WRONG.
+The 80s fat-free and low-fat nonsense that I learned as a kid when I grew up in the 80s and 90s has been proven to be wrong.
+We got force-fed a lot of ridiculous dietary and nutritional information that was just plain wrong.

 In fact studies now reveal that there is no increased heart disease risk linked to consuming saturated fats.
 The studies found that people who consume grass-fed butter actually have a LOWER risk of heart disease (you can find those studies on The American Journal of Clinical Nutritional and elsewhere, just search for it, you’ll find tons of info).

-Now I’m not talking about just any butter.
-Quality, grass-fed butter is by far superior and much more nourishing.
-It’s much easier to find these days.
-Even most Costco’s carry it now!
+I'm not talking about just any butter.
+Quality, grass-fed butter is far superior and much more nourishing.
+It’s not hard to find in most grocery stores - even most Costco's carry it now!

-Grass-fed butter contains 5 times more CLA than butter made from cows that are grain-fed and not fed their speciess appropriate diet (which is grass!!!).
+Grass-fed butter contains 5 times more CLA than butter made from cows that are grain-fed and not fed their species appropriate diet (which is grass!).

 Grass-fed butter is also a lot higher in beneficial omega-3 fatty acids and vitamin K2 (which is something that my body was majorly lacking during my 17+ years as a vegetarian turned vegan).